ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Rain likely before midnight, then showers and thunderstorms.
-Mostly cloudy, with a low around 52.
-South wind 6 to 13 mph,
+Mostly cloudy.
+Low around 52, with temperatures rising to around
-         with gusts as high as 21 mph.
+         59 overnight.
+South wind 6 to 13 mph, with gusts as high as 21 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">